aseyq/imprs/README.md

 # Assignment for Day 3

 Take the Public Goods Game we used.
 Do the following:

-1- Set the number of rounds to 3
+1. Set the number of rounds to 3

-2a- Add a Welcome page and add some welcome messages to it
+2. Add a Welcome page and add some welcome messages to it.
+Make it visible only on the first page (hint: look at the documentation for `is_displayed`)

-2b- Make it visible only on the first page (hint: look at the documentation for `is_displayed`) 3- Show the contributions of other players in the group (including or excluding myself)
+3. Show the contributions of other players in the group (including or excluding myself)
     Hint:

   - Path 1: You can create a list of contributions and input it into the template.
 Then you need to check `vars_for_template` in the documentation.